-30. The requirements of CM 25-02 'Minimisation of the incidental mortality of birds in the course of longline fishing or longline fishing research in the Convention Area' apply to this fishery.
-France has applied the CCAMLR mitigation measures for the last seasons and these will continue for the upcoming fishing seasons.

-- 31. Additional measures will also be applied (WG-IMAF-11/10 Rev. 1), including: - (i) changes to the bird exclusion device to ensure it is effective in all weather conditions - (ii) closure of fishing areas and quota allocation reduction to vessels that have high by-catch rates - (iii) education and training will be strengthened by regular meetings between TAAF and masters of fishing vessels with high by-catch - (iv) a new population survey of at-risk bird species, conducted in the Crozet archipelago during November 2011, will be compared to the results of a similar survey conducted in 2005.
+- 30. The requirements of Conservation Measure (CM) 25-02 'Minimisation of the incidental mortality of seabirds in the course of longline fishing or longline fishing research in the Convention Area' apply to this fishery.
+France has applied the CCAMLR mitigation measures for the last seasons and these will continue for the upcoming fishing seasons. - 31.
+Additional measures will also be applied (WG-IMAF-11/10 Rev. 1), including: - (i) changes to the bird exclusion device to ensure it is effective in all weather conditions - (ii) closure of fishing areas and quota allocation reduction to vessels that have high by-catch rates - (iii) education and training will be strengthened by regular meetings between TAAF and masters of fishing vessels with high by-catch.